JetBrains/amper/docs/Setup.md

 The recommended IDE for Kotlin Multiplatform is [Fleet](https://www.jetbrains.com/fleet/) version 1.26.72.
 For JVM projects use [IntelliJ IDEA 2023.3 EAP](https://www.jetbrains.com/idea/nextversion/).
 The best way to get the most resent IDE versions is by using the [Toolbox App](https://www.jetbrains.com/lp/toolbox/).

+Fleet 1.26 comes with Amper plugin.

 If you use IntelliJ IDEA, install the Amper plugin: ![](images/ij-plugin.png)

-Fleet + KMP comes with Amper plugin.

 ## Prepare the environment
 - Install and configure the latest JDK 17+.